 When I started writing this book, I promised you a unique story, so it should come as no surprise to you that I would devote an entire chapter to a cat.
 I think you will understand as I spin my story.
 When I adopted Coco he was one year old.
 When I finally had him put to sleep, he was 23 years old.
 I had decided that I was not going to let him suffer like I had seen many pets suffer, in pain and blind.
 He enjoyed a great life full of love, he deserved to go out with dignity.
 So, when I discovered that he was walking around with hunched back and in obvious pain and he had started losing weight, I knew it was time to bring him to the vet.
 It was the hardest thing that I have ever done in my life.
 Even though it has been eight years now since his passing, I can’t bear the thought of getting another pet.
 He was truly one-of-a-kind.
 He was my constant companion for those 22 years.
 He outlasted my two marriages.
 He was brought from Florida to Nevada.
 He lived through all the moving and remodeling with never a complaint or a recriminating look.
 He was my closest friend.
 He loved the outdoors and going for car rides.
-I also mentioned earlier that he went for a ride in my cherry picker.
-Even though he loved the fresh air and eating grass, he was house cat and he knew it.
+I also mentioned earlier that he even went for a ride in my cherry picker.
+Even though he loved the fresh air and eating grass, he was a true house cat and he knew it.
 He never tried to sneak outdoors.
 He also never made a mess even at the end when he was evidently in pain.

 Coco, the Speed Racer

 He was unique in that he loved his little games and routines.
 I am not sure how he kept them all straight but he did.
 I will first start with a few of his adventures.
-This is one time that I wish I had owned a video camera.
+This is the one time that I wish I had owned a video camera.
 After I had replaced all the carpet with tile in my first house, Coco discovered how much fun it was to run on the tile floor.
 Especially when he would slide on the smooth tiles.
-On this one particular case, he was going so fast that he couldn’t stop.
+On this one particular case, he was going so fast he couldn’t stop.
 When he put on his kitty breaks the momentum brought him to an upright position where he was now sliding on the floor on his haunches.
 He was still sliding too fast and his forward momentum now caused him to flip onto his back.
 By this time, he started slowing a little but still not enough.
 Now, he is sliding on his back with all four paws just moving frantically but to no avail because the swivel rocking sofa chair was fast looming in the horizon.
 Well, damned if he didn’t slide under the chair where he finally came to a stop.
 By this time, Tammy and I were just dying laughing… we had never seen anything like it.
 My cat did not think it was too funny, he was still on his back and was firmly wedged under the chair.
-You should have seen the look on his face, it was a combination of first embarrassment then the look that I had really meant to do this all along.
+You should have seen the look on his face, it was a combination of first embarrassment and then the look changed to one where he had really meant to do this all along.
 Maybe I am reading too much into his expressions but I was there and you weren’t.
 So, I finally stopped laughing enough to extricate my cat, and I gave him a big hug and some light petting.

 Coco discovers Yogurt